PeggyJV/documentation/strategists/adaptor_reference.md

 Notice that each available call data type has a plural name, for example `StakingAdaptorV1Calls`.
 These types are wrappers for their actual respective call types, in this case `StakingAdaptorV1Call` (no 's' at the end) that allow multiple function calls to the same adaptor to be executed in one transaction.

-Each protocol has it's own .proto file where types are defined for adaptor-specific functions.
+Each protocol has its own .proto file where types are defined for adaptor-specific functions.
 In general, only the latest version of an adaptor proto should be used.
 That is, if there is a file containing both MyAdaptorV1 and MyAdaptorV2 types, V1 is probably only relevant for older Cellars.

 The full list of .proto files defining functions for each adaptor can be found [here](https://github.com/PeggyJV/steward/tree/main/proto/steward/v4)